 Being around healthy attitudes and positive people is an ingredient for a happy life with room for you to grow.
 Similarly, choosing your landscapes wisely by going for those that resonate with you is vital if you are to develop your own internal creativity.

 You need to have intimacy with a landscape to be able to get the best from it.
-It won’t give its soul to you on your first visit, and part of the fun is in the journey of discovery.
+It will give very little to you on your first visit, and part of the fun is in the journey of discovery.
 Like a strong, healthy relationship, intimacy comes from trust and respect, and is the reward for large amounts of time spent getting to know each other.
 It’s also vital to be able to recognise chemistry.
-That initial spark you might feel upon seeing a new place for the first time that tells you there is potential there for some great shots.
+That initial spark you might feel upon seeing a new place for the first time that tells you there is potential.
 Embrace it and use it to your advantage.
 Over the last few years I’ve visited lots of new landscapes, and only with a few have I felt that desire to return.
 Listen to your intuition, even if you don’t understand why, and go back to those places that intrigue and entice you.

-You might be remarkably lucky the first time you go somewhere and manage to grab a stellar shot, but don't believe that is the only image you can get from a place.
+You might be remarkably lucky the first time you go somewhere and manage to grab a portfolio keeper, but don't believe that is the only image you make from a place.
 There are so many factors and variables behind a great image, and the constantly changing weather and lighting can transform a location entirely.
 That’s the amazing thing about landscape photography; it rewards the investment of time.
 You get the joy in the final print, the satisfaction in your soul when you work a location, stand back and absorb its personality, and you have the experience of the location which will provide you with many shooting opportunities in the future.
-The more you connect with your subject, the better you’ll be able to articulate what it means to you, whether in a photograph, painting or a poem.
+The more you connect with your subject, the better you’ll be able to articulate what it means to you.

 It is only with my investment in time and observation of the landscape that I can truly learn to be a better photographer.
 To obtain the images I so badly want, I need to put the effort in, and that means spending time and building the relationship with the places I choose.
 Indeed, any landscape that I fall in love with will become a regular part of my year’s photography, because it always has the capacity to teach me so much more.